-IMPORTANT NOTE - In a no-deal scenario, carriers would also be required to a lodge electronic Safety & Security declarations at the EU ports or departure and arrival in addition to the new local requirements.
+IMPORTANT NOTE - In a no deal scenario, carriers would also be required to a lodge electronic Safety & Security declarations at the EU ports of departure and arrival in addition to the new local requirements.
 Guernsey Customs are unable to give advice on the requirements at EU ports therefore carriers are advised to research these requirements prior to EU Exit.

-Businesses that may be required to submit Safety & Security declarations, or provide Guernsey Customs with a valid MRN for goods that they are carrying, may wish to consider the following now:
+Businesses that may be required to submit Safety & Security declarations should consider the following:

 - Familiarising themselves with the Safety & Security requirements, including ICS. - Advertising the requirements to customers, who themselves may need to lodge electronic Safety & Security declarations onto ICS (where a business is the 'active means of transport' they will need to lodge the declaration themselves). - Applying for an EORI now in advance of Brexit.
 The application is free and UK EORI authorisations will be transitioned automatically after Brexit.
-Details of how to apply for an EORI can be found here https://www.gov.uk/eori - Establishing how they would submit Safety & Security declarations to EU ports/airports of departure and arrival.
+See section below "Economic Operator Registration and Identification (EORI Numbers)" for further information. - Establishing how they would submit Safety & Security declarations to EU ports/airports of departure and arrival.